gabriel-stan/digital-library-sample/README.md

 Sample web app showing a Digital Library

 ### Description
-This is a simple web app analysis and basic implementation example based on the attached [document](ProgrammingTest_2018_v01.pdf).
+This is a simple web app analysis and basic implementation example based on the attached [document](docs/ProgrammingTest_2018_v01.pdf).

-Solutions for each exercise are provided next to this document.
+Solutions for each exercise are provided in the [docs](docs) folder.
 For each solution, the following points are treated:

 - Description
 - Analysis